RosettaCommons/demos/tutorials/advanced_rosetta_scripting/README.md

 ...
 ```

-> **At any given time, each pose has a single fold tree associated with it.
 A mover that alters the fold tree and returns a pose with a modified fold tree has permanently changed the pose, despite the fact that the atom coordinates have not changed.
-All future movers will act on the pose with the modified fold tree, until the fold tree is changed again by another mover.**
+All future movers will act on the pose with the modified fold tree, until the fold tree is changed again by another mover.

+> **At any given time, each pose has a single fold tree associated with it; this can be altered (permanently) by certain movers.**

 Now let's run the new script (provided as foldtree_example/minimize2.xml, if you didn't modify the original script):